Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 ### Natural 1s and 20s

 Rolling a 1 or 20 on a d20 roll is referred to as a natural 1 or natural 20.
-When making an attack roll or ability check, rolling a natural 1 is always an automatic failure, while a natural 20 is always an automatic success, regardless of the final result after modifiers are applied.
-Saving throws attempted during social encounters, and death Saving Throws, can also roll natural 1s and 20s.
+When making an :d20-attack: **Attack Roll** or ability check, rolling a natural 1 is always an automatic failure, while a natural 20 is always an automatic success, regardless of the final result after modifiers are applied. :d20-save: **Saving Throws** attempted during social encounters, and death Saving Throws, can also roll natural 1s and 20s.

-### Advantage & Disadvantage
+### :d20-adv: **Advantage** & Disadvantage

 A number of situations and conditions give creatures :d20-adv: **Advantage** or :d20-disadv: **Disadvantage** on d20 rolls.